Thank God For Who? No Way!

 Do you realize why God wants you to thank Him FOR everything?
 It doesn’t always makes sense to me, but, because He works counter-intuitively, I’m willing to go on a little faith.

 I’m like you!
 I would rather complain about the things that are in my life that I do not like.
 So it does not make sense to thank God for the difficulty (or difficult person/s).
-But amazingly, when I thank him FOR that thing, this person, etc. He gives me a peace that completely transcends my understanding.
+But amazingly, when I thank him FOR that thing, person, etc. He gives me a peace which completely transcends my understanding.